hackertunity/hackertunity-client-cms/src/pages/our-team/index.md

           profileTitle: President & Founder
           profileBlurb: Stephanie was born and raised in Lancaster, California and has a bachelor’s degree in Information Systems from the University of California, Riverside.
-She plays roller derby and can be a bit aggressive at times.
-But she really just wants equality and justice in the world.
+She is also working on her Master's of Science in Applied Artificial Intelligence through the University fo San Diego.
+She enjoys karaoke and can be a bit loud and aggressive if we're being honest.
+She really just wants equality and justice in the world.
           profilePicture: /img/headshot_steph.png
           showProfile: true
         - profileName: Tim Losee